eleccoin/eleccoin/doc/tor.md

   services (Tor v3).
 Tor v2 addresses are ignored by Eleccoin Core and neither relayed nor stored.

-- Tor removed v2 support beginning with version 1.0.0.
+- Tor removed v2 support.

 ## How to see information about your Tor configuration via Eleccoin Core